biotorrents/gazelle/README.md

 - Dead simple PDO database wrapper, fully parameterized
 - Simple and fast Redis cache (WIP)
 - Polite copy; the site says "please" and "thank you"
+- The codebase runs on PHP8 with minimal warnings

 # Changelog: OT ← WCD